openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL.
 The subject for which the stream status is requested.

-On receiving a valid request the Event Transmitter responds with a 200 OK response containing a [JSON][RFC7159] object with an attribute "status", whose string value MUST have one of the following values:
+On receiving a valid request the Event Transmitter responds with a 200 OK response containing a [JSON][RFC7159] object with the following attributes:

+status

+> A string whose value MUST be one of the values described below.

+reason

+> An OPTIONAL string whose value SHOULD express why the stream's status is set to the current value.

+The allowable "status" values are:

 enabled